 The use of stainless steel in the nuclear industry helps ensure the safety and reliability of nuclear reactors, preventing accidents and protecting the environment.

-As the demand for clean, reliable energy sources continues to grow, the use of stainless steel in the nuclear industry is likely to increase, as it is an essential material that helps ensure the safe and efficient operation of nuclear power plants.
+As the demand for clean and sustainable energy sources, such as nuclear energy, continues to grow, the use of stainless steel in the nuclear power plants is likely to increase.

-Montanstahl has supplied section for the nuclear industry in almost all relevant European Countries, plus the USA and China and is considered a reliable and competent partner for supplying stainless steel sections into the nuclear industry.
+Montanstahl has supplied stainless steel profiles for the nuclear industry in almost all relevant European Countries, plus the USA and China.
+We are considered a reliable and competent partner for supplying stainless steel sections into the nuclear sector.